-- 4.6 There is no specific definition of 'fit and proper' in legislation or case law, but as noted at paragraph 1.25 above, this Council uses the term "safe and suitable" to explain what is meant by fit and proper.
-In determining whether a person is safe and suitable, the Council will take account of all relevant matters including (but not limited to) documentary evidence, practical criteria and testing mechanisms. - 4.7 Bad, foul or abusive language by applicants or licensees will not be tolerated.
-Behaviour of a rude or abusive manner at any stage of the application process will call into question an applicant's 'fit and proper' status and may result in their application being refused.
+- 32.1 There is no specific definition of 'fit and proper' in legislation or case law this Council uses the term "safe and suitable" to explain what is meant by fit and proper.
+In determining whether a person is safe and suitable, the Council will take account of all relevant matters including (but not limited to) documentary evidence, practical criteria and testing mechanisms. - 32.2 Behaviour of a rude or abusive manner at any stage of the application process as described in paragraph 10.5, will call into question an applicant's 'fit and proper' status and may result in their application being refused, or reviewed after granting which may lead to suspension or revocation.